Understanding Digital Experience Platforms

 All of this information can be included in a mobile app they can access from their phone or tablet, providing consistency across their access points.
 A customer would be able to search for items on their laptop and see the same information available on their phone later on.
 They can find customer support information, whether it be self-serve FAQs or chat with a customer support agent.

 The DXP will track what they search for and include notes for customer service agents to refer to later so that the customer’s history can be taken into account the next time they contact customer support.
 If they make a purchase, the customer can have push notifications on the status of their item sent to their phones via text message or email.
 Once they receive their item, the customer should have easy access to customer support if something goes wrong, or be able to review the product and recommend it to others.

 Your customer experience interaction doesn’t have to end with a sale, either.
 The DXP will also keep visitors informed of news or information they want to know about the company, such as new products or developments, whether it be via recommendations in the mobile app or newsletter emails.

-WP Engine has developed a WordPress Digital Experience Platform for the growing number of companies using WordPress to fuel their digital worlds.
-We serve up native security and speed, as well as award-winning support, for all of our, customers regardless of their size or company goals.
+So, is your business ready for a digital transformation?
+WP Engine is helping a growing number of companies use WordPress to fuel their digital worlds.
+We serve up world-class security and speed, as well as award-winning support, for all of our customers, regardless of their size or company goals.

-We also offer add-on features, like Content Performance for actionable insights via Google Analytics served right in your WordPress dashboard, or GeoTarget, which lets you deliver hyper-localized content to visitors based on their IP address.
-With over 51,000 plugins, there are hundreds of ways to customize WordPress to meet your digital experience needs, and our team has curated the best to keep your site running quickly and consistently for customers across the spectrum.
-To get started, check out our digital experience plans and find the right one for you.
+We also offer add-on features, like GeoTarget, which lets you deliver hyper-localized content to visitors based on their IP address.
+With nearly 60,000 plugins available in the WordPress repository alone, there are myriad ways to customize WordPress and meet your digital experience needs.
+Our team has curated the best solutions to keep your site running quickly and consistently for customers across the spectrum.
+To learn more, check out our plans and find the right one for you.